hutualive/non-recursive-make/README.md

-The One True Makefile
+Non Recursive Make
 =====================

-The purpose of this One True Makefile project is to provide a template for projects that use Autoconf, Libtool and Make, but not Automake.
+a template for project that use Autoconf, Libtool and Make, but not Automake, in non-recursive make style. philosophy from Peter Miller's "Recursive Make Considered Harmful" paper.
-(I prefer not to use Automake, although obviously I like some of its brothers.)
-It is placed in the public domain, since I don't see the point of making a copyleft build process template.

-If you're going to use this template project, you will probably want to already have a working knowledge of how Autoconf, Libtool and Make work, although if you're still learning, you might like to use the One True Makefile as a working example.
-(This README won't be much of a tutorial, though.)
-In order to understand the logic of e.g. what goes in `share` directories and what goes in `etc` directories, you should probably also have a basic familiarity with the Linux Filesystem Hierarchy Standard.

-Rules are set up with C++ in mind, although it should be easy to add rules for other languages.

 Features
 ========

-The One True Makefile's build philosophy is based on the one from Peter Miller's "Recursive Make Considered Harmful" paper, although it also has some other nice features.
-Specifically, the One True Makefile provides:

 1. Modularity.